CiscoDevNet/cloud-security/Cloudlock/Sample Scripts/README.md

 2. The script can be run on demand or via a schedule.
 With a scheduler, the best practice is to run every 180 seconds.

 ## Before Running the Script
-* Create an API Token (in CloudLock open the Integrations tab under the Settings to generate your token - please see the documentation mentioned above for additional instructions).
+* Create an API Token (in Cloudlock open the Integrations tab under the Settings to generate your token - please see the documentation mentioned above for additional instructions).
 * Contact support@cloudlock.com to get your API servers address and then replace it in stead of the `YourAPIServersAddress` placeholders below.

 ## Running the Script (OS X, Linux systems)